 - Take cues from your seat-mate: Your seat-mate (or you!) might love to hear a fellow passengers life’s story, or prefer to be incognito for the flight a la ear buds from take-off to landing.
 Either way, observe their social cues and respect them (and their personal space).

-- Mind the armrest: Let’s face it, we all want to indulge in the armrest during the flight.
-If you’re sitting in the aisle or window, kindly let the middle seat use the interior armrest for some of the flight
+- Mind the armrest: Let’s face it, we all want to use the armrest during the flight.
+If you’re sitting in the aisle or window, kindly let the middle seat use the interior armrest for some of the flight.

-- Sweet smelling snacks: Due to the tight quarters and recycled air, consider bringing scentless snacks on the plane so the entire cabin doesn’t smell like french fries!
+- Sweet smelling snacks: Due to the tight quarters and recycled air, consider bringing in-flight snacks that don’t have a strong smell.

-- Patience is a virtue: From the crying baby behind you to exiting the plane, at the end of the day travel can be stressful and everyone wants a pleasant flying experience.
-Strive to be patient and understanding of others, including the stews.
+- Patience is a virtue: From the crying baby behind you (or your own crying baby!) to exiting the plane, at the end of the day travel can be stressful and everyone wants a pleasant flying experience.
+Try to be patient and understanding of others, including the flight attendants.

 - Courteous of carry-ons: Most people carry-on these days leaving little room in the overhead bins.
 So everyone has a spot for their luggage, aim to put one carry-on in the bin designated for your row, and one below at your feet.